-Councillor Colling thanked Rachel Woodward- Head of Procurement and the representative from the Fair Tax Foundation who had work tax fou rules restricted what Councils could do to encourage responsible tax conduct amongst their suppliers.
+Councillor Colling thanked Rachel Woodward- Head of Procurement and the representative from the Fair Tax Foundation who had worked with her, She also noted that currently procurement rules restricted what Councils could do to encourage responsible tax conduct amongst their suppliers.
 Having accepted there were limits on what the Authority could do, she suggested it was the responsible thing to do, and therefore welcomed the cross-party cooperation and proposed way forward.